Diocese of Portland: 1900 to 1925

 Walsh's last years as bishop of Portland saw the rise of the Ku Klux Klan as a political force in Maine, particularly in Portland.
 The diocese's expanding parochial school system became a Klan rallying point.
 Walsh personally led the fight against the Barwise Bill, a Klan-supported measure in the Maine Legislature that would have prevented the state government from providing the Catholic Church with funds for any purpose.
-The measure, and two similar bills by State Senators Owen Brewster and Benedict Maher were defeated, the last in a statewide referendum.
+The Barwise Bill and two similar bills by State Senators Owen Brewster and Benedict Maher were defeated, the last in a statewide referendum.
 Walsh died in 1924.

 1925 to 1950

 Auxiliary Bishop John Murray of the Archdiocese of Hartford was appointed by Pope Pius XI in 1925 as bishop of Portland.
-On September 26.
-1928, the pope renamed the Diocese of Portland as the Diocese of Portland in Maine.
+In 1928, the pope renamed the Diocese of Portland as the Diocese of Portland in Maine.
 This action was to avoid confusion with the newly erected Archdiocese of Portland in Portland, Oregon.

 During his five-year tenure in Portland, Murray established thirty new parishes and a diocesan weekly newspaper, Church World, in 1930.
 During the Great Depression, Murray organized relief committees to raise money for the homeless and unemployed families.
 He was forced to mortgage church property to continue funding hospitals, orphanages, and other institutions.
 Consequently, the diocese accumulated millions of dollars in debt.
 Murray was appointed archbishop of the Archdiocese of St. Paul in 1932.

-Murray's replacement as bishop was Reverend Joseph McCarthy of the Archdiocese of Hartford, named by Pius XI in 1932.
+Murray's replacement as bishop was Joseph McCarthy of Hartford, named by Pius XI in 1932.
 McCarthy used his power as a corporation sole to alleviate the debt accumulated by Murray by offering the diocesan property holdings as security for a successful bond issue.
 By 1936, he had stabilized the diocesan financial situation.

 In 1938, McCarthy purchased the former Portland home of railroad executive Morris McDonald as his official residence.
 He opened numerous elementary schools, high schools, and colleges during his tenure.
-McCarthy received Reverend Daniel Feeney as an auxiliary bishop in 1946, delegating most administration tasks to him due to his own declining health.
+Pope Pius XII named Daniel Feeney as an auxiliary bishop in 1946; McCarthy delegated most administrative tasks to Feeney due to his own declining health.